 #4 Days to maturity

-If the growing season is starting, that means you have plenty of time to sow the seed.
-If the end of the season is approaching, the crop may not have enough time to reach maturity.
+If the growing season is starting, you have plenty of time to sow the seed.
+However, if the end of the season is approaching, the crop may not have enough time to reach maturity.

 #5 When to start the seeds?

-The first and the last frost dates are references to starting seeds, as is the climate of the zone.
+The first and the last frost dates are references to starting seeds, as is the zone’s climate.

 Zones with a mild climate have warmer winters and long hot summers, giving them a long-growing season.
-Cold climate zones, on the other hand, have long frigid winters and short warm summers.
+On the other hand, cold climate zones have long frigid winters and short warm summers.

 #6 The right growing season

-The growing season is included in the growing instructions or displayed on a color-coded map.
-The latter also indicates the growing zones, which are important to know.
+The growing season is included in the instructions or displayed on a color-coded map.
+The latter also indicates the growing zones, which are essential to know.

-Each garden has its challenges, and finding the right varieties to overcome them saves the gardeners a lot of hard work.
+Each garden has challenges, and finding the suitable varieties to overcome them saves the gardeners a lot of hard work.
 Some of the criteria to look for in a seed packet in this regard are:

-- Heat-tolerant: This is concerns southern gardeners who risk losing their harvest due to the heat.
-Certain warm-season crops may stop production under high tmeperatures.
+- Heat-tolerant: This concerns southern gardeners who risk losing their harvest due to the heat.
+Certain warm-season crops may stop production under high temperatures.
 Cool-season crops tend to bolt or develop bitterness for the same reason.
-Having a variety that tolerates temperature flactuations can increase yield significanlty.
+Having a variety that tolerates temperature fluctuations can increase yield significantly.

-- Slow-bolting: In the same context, this is another term indicating the variety’s tolerane to heat.
-Most of the time it applies to cool-season crops.
+- Slow-bolting: In the same context, this is another term indicating the variety’s tolerance to heat.
+Most of the time, it applies to cool-season crops.

-- Disease or pest resistance: If your region suffers from a certain disease or pest, you may opt for varieties that are resistant.
-Mostlikely it would be a hybrid variety.
+- Disease or pest resistance: If your region suffers from a particular disease or pest, you may opt for resistant varieties.
+Most likely, it would be a hybrid variety.

-- Flavor: Sometimes we get a good productive variety, but then the taste is so disappointing.
+- Flavor: Sometimes, we get an excellent productive variety, but the taste is disappointing.

-For home gardeners with limited space, the mature size of the plant is very important.
+For home gardeners with limited space, the plant’s mature size is critical.
 I prefer compact varieties that do not take a lot of growing space.
-Cabbage, Cauliflower, and broccoli usually take up a good amount of space.
-Fortunately, there are compact varieties that can fit in small or container gardens.
+Cabbage, Cauliflower, and broccoli usually occupy a lot of space.
+Fortunately, compact types can fit in small or container gardens.

 You may also be picky about the size of the fruit.
-Some gardeners want big fruit sizes to brag about, others look bigger harvest.
-Keep in mind that the bigger the fruit, the longer it takes to ripen and the fewer the yield.
-If you want a faster harvest or a more generous one, you may opt for smaller varieties.
+Some gardeners want big fruit sizes to brag about; others look bigger harvest.
+Keep in mind that the bigger the fruit, the longer it takes to ripen and the less yield.
+If you want a faster or more generous crop, you may opt for smaller varieties.

 Very much related to size, spacing is another element to look for on a seed packet.
-It goes back to the size of the garden you have.
+Again, it goes back to the size of the garden you have.
 If the plant requires more space than you can provide, better look for another variety.
-You might also provide more space than necessary, causing you to have so much wasted space.
+You might also offer more space than necessary, causing you to have so much wasted space.